 Local government strategies to protect groundwater

-Groundwater can, and in some places has, become contaminated.
-Local government is best-suited to prevent contamination from occurring but seldom uses these 11 zoning tools at their disposal to do so.
+Groundwater can, and in some places has already, become contaminated.
+Local government is best-suited to prevent contamination from occurring with straightforward planning and zoning tools at their disposal.

 Protecting groundwater supplies is often unaddressed until it is too late.
-Keep your community running smoothly with clean safe supply of water by some common sense practices in your master plan, zoning ordinance, and other community practices:
+Keep your community’s water supply clean and safe with some common sense approaches in your master plan, zoning ordinance, and other community practices:

-- Draft and include zoning amendments for general groundwater protection.
-The Land Use Series flyer.
-Includes sample language for zoning ordinances.
+Draft and include zoning amendments for general groundwater protection.
+The sample zoning for groundwater protection, mentioned above, includes other sample language for zoning ordinances.
 For example, “wall-to-wall” protection that requires site plan review with secondary containment standards to protect not only municipal water wells but also private water wells, surface water, and wetlands.

 Why might you want to bring these practices to your community?
 Three practical reasons: drinking water supplies, businesses, and ecosystem dependence.
 Also hunting, fishing, tourism and aesthetic benefits flow from unpolluted fresh water.

-In Michigan groundwater is the source for 1,132 community water systems.
-In addition, 29.5 percent of households, 2.6 million people, rely on private water wells, groundwater, for their water supply.
-In addition groundwater is the major source (70 percent) for agricultural irrigation on 5,078 farms (2007 Census of Agriculture).
+In addition, groundwater is the major source for agricultural irrigation on 5,153 farms (2017 Census of Agriculture).
 Groundwater is also critical to many ecosystems in Michigan – providing a steady flow of cool high-quality water to streams, lakes, and wetlands.

-Despite the widespread dependence, little is found in local zoning to protect or prevent contamination of groundwater.
+Despite widespread dependence on groundwater, zoning tools to protect or prevent contamination of groundwater are less widespread.

 There is a prevalent myth that groundwater is protected if there is a clay soil layer between the surface and water.
-While clay is a good barrier, it is not a failsafe.
+While clay is a good barrier, it is not failsafe.
 It too is permeable.
-The rate of movement of water and contaminants through clay is much slower.
-But many clay layers are not continuous.
+The rate of movement of water and contaminants through clay is much slower, and many clay layers are not continuous.
 Clay layers have holes, cracks and breaks allowing leakage.
-Therefore, when there is a spill on the surface it is not a question if surface contamination will reach groundwater, but only how long it will take.
+Therefore, when there is a spill on the surface it is not a question of if surface contamination will reach groundwater, but how long it will take.

-With permeability surface water (lakes and rivers), wetlands, and groundwater are often inter-connected.
+With permeability of glacial deposits, surface water (lakes and rivers), wetlands, and groundwater are often inter-connected.
 Contaminants in one can move to the others.
-Thus a protection program really needs to focus on all three: surface, wetland, and groundwater.
+Thus, a protection program really needs to focus on all three: surface, wetland, and groundwater.
 Local zoning is one of the most effective tools to do this in a way that is preventative.
-Zoning can often avoid problems from occurring in the first place.
+Zoning can often prevent problems from occurring in the first place.

 Not putting in safeguards could come at a high cost since groundwater is always at risk, and cleanup is very expensive, it is advised that communities take precautions with the tools available to them.